 Tokyo Travel Essentials

 Traveling to Tokyo, Japan?
 Lucky you!
 Tokyo has so much to offer, make sure you pack accordingly to get the most out of your travels.
-No one likes traveling and having to scramble to buy x, y, and z before they even get to see anything!
+No one likes traveling and having to scramble to buy things before getting to see anything!

 PASSPORT + PASSPORT HOLDER